 Color and light have a huge impact on the art of filmmaking.
 They set the mood and tone (no pun intended!) of a scene, and guide our experience of the story.
 To illustrate this phenomenon, we caught up with Jason Levine (@Beatlejase) and asked him to use the all-new Adobe Hue CC to capture three custom Looks and apply them to the same set of video clips using Adobe Premiere Clip to see how creative looks alter the feel of a piece.

-Join Robbie Carman for a free Ask a Video Pro webinar this Thursday, May 28th to learn how you can bring creative color into your editing and postproduction workflow: REGISTER
+Watch a replay of Robbie Carman’s Ask a Video Pro webinar to learn how you can bring creative color into your editing and postproduction workflow: bit.ly/1FFTy5R

 Colorist Robbie Carman began his career as an editor, so he knows both sides of the traditional divide between cutting and finishing.
 But he’ll be the first to tell you that the traditional divide is a thing of the past.
 With today’s digital workflows, powerful hardware and production tools creative work with color is much more accessible.

 At NAB this year, Robbie presented a session that would have been inconceivable even just a few short years ago: “Work Like an Editor, Think Like a Colorist,” where he highlighted the new color workflows between Premiere Pro, SpeedGrade, and Project Candy.
 Most importantly for many filmmakers and production professionals, he showed how color can be a incorporated into everyone’s workflow – especially with the new color tools coming soon to the Creative Cloud.